Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 {% endtabs %}

-> For more information about configuration, see [Channel specific application configuration in Adobe Campaign.](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#ChannelspecificapplicationconfigurationinAdobeCampaign).
+For more information about configuration, see [Channel specific application configuration in Adobe Campaign.](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#ChannelspecificapplicationconfigurationinAdobeCampaign).

 ## Set up an Android or iOS app to receive push notifications

+{% tabs %}
+{% tab title="Android" %}
 ### Set up the Android app

    1. Create the Firebase Messaging Service and add it to the Android Manifest file.
    For more information, see [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client)
    2. Generate a push token for the app using FireBase Instance ID class.
-   3. In `onComplete` of `OnCompleteListener`, set the Push identifier by calling the API `MobileCore.setPushIdentifier`.
+   3. In the `onComplete` function of `OnCompleteListener`, set the Push identifier by calling the API `MobileCore.setPushIdentifier`.
    For more information, see [setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#set-up-push-messaging).
+ {% endtab %}

+{% tab title="iOS" %}
 ### Set up the iOS app

   1. After you launch the app, call `registerForRemoteNotifications` to register the app and receive the APNS token.
-  This API generates and returns the APNS token through the `didRegisterForRemoteNotificationsWithDeviceToken` delegate function.
+  This API generates and returns the APNS token through the `application:didRegisterForRemoteNotificationsWithDeviceToken:` delegate function.
   For more information, see [Registering Your App with APNs](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc)
-  2. In `didRegisterForRemoteNotificationsWithDeviceToken`, call `setPushIdentifier` to set the Push identifier.
+  2. In `application:didRegisterForRemoteNotificationsWithDeviceToken:`, call `setPushIdentifier` to set the Push identifier.
   For more information, see [setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#set-up-push-messaging).
+  {% endtab %}
+  {% endtabs %}

 ### Verify that the push token has successfully synced with the Experience Cloud ID service